Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 To minimize your impact, avoid using or purchasing unnecessary single-use plastics.
 In most cases, this is a simple behavior shift.

-Take a few minutes to think about where you can change your habits.
-For example, do you have reusable cloth or mesh bags for your groceries?
+Take a few minutes to consider where you can change your habits.
+For example, do you use reusable cloth or mesh bags for your groceries?

 While many grocery stores in the United States have outlawed plastic shopping bags, plastic produce bags are still readily available.